CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.TechnicalAspectsOfCM-Well.md

 You can perform CM-Well read operations over HTTP on any of the CM-Well environments, with no special credentials.

-Only internal CM-Well modules can perform write operations to the CM-Well production environment.

-Write operations to the lab and pre-production environments are currently permitted with no credentials, but this is subject to change.

-If you want to perform updates to production or pre-production environments, please contact the CM-Well support team to obtain CM-Well user credentials.

-> **Note:** CM-Well is only accessible to internal TR applications, not to the general public.

 <a name="hdr5"></a>
 ## CM-Well Data Paradigms and Formats ##